 Chronic obstructive pulmonary disease – called COPD for short – is a term used to refer to a group of chronic lung diseases related to poor airflow to and from the lungs.
 Most commonly, people with COPD have either emphysema or bronchitis, but asthma may be included as well.

-People with COPD have a higher than average risk of developing lung infections, such as pneumonia, which then puts them at higher risk for developing sepsis.
+People with COPD have a higher than average risk of developing lung infections, such as pneumonia, which puts them at higher risk of developing sepsis.

 Sepsis and septic shock can result from an infection anywhere in the body, such as pneumonia, influenza, or urinary tract infections.
 Worldwide, one-third of people who develop sepsis die.
 Many who do survive are left with life-changing effects, such as post-traumatic stress disorder (PTSD), chronic pain and fatigue, organ dysfunction (organs don’t work properly), and/or amputations.

 What is COPD?

 COPD is a chronic and progressive illness that cannot be cured.
 It is an inflammatory lung disease.
-If you have COPD, damage to your airways, swelling (inflammation) or an excess of mucus make it hard for air to pass to and from your lungs.
+If you have COPD, damage to your airways, swelling (inflammation), or an excess of mucus make it hard for air to pass to and from your lungs.
 According to the National Institutes of Health, “COPD is a major cause of disability, and it is the fourth leading cause of death in the United States.
-Currently, millions of people are diagnosed with COPD.
-Many more people may have the disease and not even know it.”
+Currently, 16 million people are diagnosed with COPD.
+Many more people may have the disease and not even know it..”
 The CDC says: “Chronic lower respiratory disease, primarily COPD, was the third leading cause of death in the United States in 2011.
 Fifteen million Americans report that they have been diagnosed with COPD.
-More than 50% of adults with low pulmonary function were not aware that they had COPD; therefore the actual number may be higher.”
+More than 50% of adults with low pulmonary function were not aware that they had COPD; therefore, the actual number may be higher.”

 What causes COPD?

-In the United States, the major cause of COPD is tobacco smoke, followed by air pollution.
+In the United States, the primary cause of COPD is tobacco smoke, followed by air pollution.
 Frequent infections and family history may also play a role.

 Who gets COPD?